sanjibbehera/ManuallyInstallKubernetesVer1_18InRHEL8/doks/16-Helm.md

     helm install grafana-sanjib flagger/grafana --version 1.4.0

 > Note: Once the service is up and running, edit the service type to NodePort from ClusterIP to access from Web Browser.
+Command to edit the service:-
+kubectl edit svc grafana-sanjib
+[It will open a vi editor with the YAML content of the service 'grafana-sanjib']
+Change the specification Type to NodePort from ClusterIP.
+The Final output should look like below:-

-First find the Nodeport which is exposed after changing the service type via the command.
+Now find the Nodeport which is exposed after changing the service type via the command.
 > kubectl get svc grafana-sanjib
 NAME             TYPE       CLUSTER-IP    EXTERNAL-IP   PORT(S)        AGE
 grafana-sanjib   NodePort   10.96.0.241   <none>        80:32222/TCP   27m